Samoa Savai'i Cycle Tour

 The Big Island – Beaches, Blowholes and the Real Samoa

 Savai’i is the larger, wilder, less-visited sister island of Upolu – and that is exactly what makes it special.
 We cycle around its entire coastline over eight days: past lava fields and ancient churches, through quiet fishing villages and under giant banyan trees, with the ocean always close by.
-This is Samoa at its most raw and most beautiful.

 Only Available Departure